BrianHicks/elm-duet/README.md

 # elm-duet

-Elm is great, and TypeScript is great, but the flags and ports between them are hard to use safely.
+I like Elm and TypeScript for building apps, but I find it annoying to make the boundary between them type-safe.
-They're the only part of the a system between those two languages that aren't typed by default.

-You can get around this in various ways, of course, either by maintaining a definitions by hand or generating one side from the other.
+I can get around this in various ways, of course, either by maintaining a definitions by hand or generating one side from the other.
 In general, though, you run into a couple different issues:

 - It's easy for one side or the other to get out of date and errors to slip through CI and code review into production.
-- Definitions in one language may not be translatable to the other (despite the two type systems having pretty good overlap.)
+- Definitions in one language may not be translatable to the other (despite the two type systems having a high degree of overlap.)

 `elm-duet` tries to get around this by creating a single source of truth to generate both TypeScript definitions and Elm types with decoders.
 We use [JSON Type Definitions](https://jsontypedef.com/) (JTD, [five-minute tutorial](https://jsontypedef.com/docs/jtd-in-5-minutes/)) to say precisely what we want and generate ergonomic types on both sides (plus helpers like encoders to make testing easy!)